Grenosaurus/ML-project/README.md

  - V_max -> voltage of highest power
  - I_max -> current of highest power

+NOTE: For operating the program in Linux based OS, you must comment or remove 'freeze_support()' from the script.

 # Goal
 The goal of the project is to teach the machine learning model to estimate maximum efficiency of the solar cell, n_eff, based on the cell's temperature, T_cell.